-Served as trial counsel for a national telecommunications company in a case concerning Fifth Amendment rights following the forced relocation of telecommunications facilities in connection with road improvement projects by a large municipality.
+Tried Fifth Amendment case for national telecommunications company following the forced relocation of telecommunications facilities by a large municipality.

 Insights View All

-University of North Carolina at Chapel Hill, B.A., Political Science (2000) with distinction
+University of North Carolina at Chapel Hill B.A.
+(2000) Political Science, with distinction

 North Carolina (2003)